ConjurTech/slate/source/includes/rest/_orders.html.md

 In the previous sections,
   you may have noticed that offer_hashes are generated for fills and makes right after creation.

-To compute the offer_hash yourself, you can take reference from the example code snippet that is shown on the right.
+To compute the offer_hash, please take reference from the sample code snippet that is shown on the right.
   You can find the `u` library from [neon-js](https://github.com/CityOfZion/neon-js/tree/31600a3cb9c38b9a0d961e98475e4cc81c908cd8/packages/neon-core/src/u).